JensBender/loan-default-prediction/README-hf-hub.md

 ### Recommendations
 - **Human in the Loop:** Always use this model as part of a broader decision-making framework that includes human oversight.
-- **Fairness and Bias Audits:** Before deploying this model in a live environment, conduct thorough fairness and bias analyses to ensure it performs equally across different demographic groups.
+- **Fairness and Bias Audits:** Before deploying this model in a production environment, conduct thorough fairness and bias analyses to ensure it performs equally across different demographic groups.
 - **Model Monitoring:** Continuously monitor the model's performance and predictions to detect and mitigate any performance degradation or emerging biases.

 ---